Suzuko Mimori

 Suzuko Mimori (三森すずこ, Mimori Suzuko) is a Japanese actress and singer.
 She is represented by HiBiKi Cast.
-She voiced Umi Sonoda in Love Live!, Hikari Kagura in Revue Starlight and Asumi Fuurin / Cure Earth in Healin' Good Pretty Cure.
-Her nickname is Mimorin.
+She voiced Umi Sonoda in Love Live!, Hikari Kagura in Revue Starlight, Anju Shiratori/Hakuccho in Kiratto Pri☆Chan, and Asumi Fuurin/Cure Earth in Healin' Good Pretty Cure.

-Biography
+Career

-Mimori was active in stage musicals under her real name Suzuko Kurokawa (黒川鈴子, Kurokawa Suzuko).
+Mimori worked on stage musicals under her real name Suzuko Kurokawa (黒川鈴子, Kurokawa Suzuko).
 She met the president of Bushiroad, Takaaki Kidani, during one of her stage musicals which led to her being offered a chance to become a voice actress and auditioning for her first role in 2008.
 Prior to that, Mimori attended Komazawa University, but dropped out to concentrate on her career.

 From July to October 2009, she was a member of the singing group Cutie Pai as Suzy (which is the diminutive form of her given name).
 She appeared on a variety of television series and in musical activities as one of the four lead members of the Milky Holmes voice acting unit, which is named after the series.
-From 2011 to 2016, Mimori was member of a mini unit in the Love Live! multimedia project, Lily White, alongside Aina Kusuda and Riho Iida.
+From 2011 to 2016, Mimori was a member of Lily white, a sub-unit in the Love Live! multimedia project, alongside Aina Kusuda and Riho Iida.

+Personal life

 In April 2019, Mimori announced her marriage to New Japan Pro-Wrestling wrestler Kazuchika Okada.
 In May 2022, it was announced that Mimori was expecting her first child.
 In August 2022, she gave birth to a baby boy.
+In May 2024, it was announced on her official X account that she would be moving to the United States that summer.
+In November, she gave birth to a second baby boy.